emcdona1/field_classification/README.md

 `python image_download.py -f lyco_csvs/lyco_images.csv -o lyco_csvs/lyco_occurrences.csv -l lyco_images`

-Because of efficiency purposes, the program first looks in the 'identifier' column for the image.
+Because of efficiency purposes, the program first looks in the 'identifier' column of the first csv for the image.
 If it's not found, it will then look in the 'goodQualityAccessURI' column.
 If neither produce a useable image, the program will output a CSV with the missing images in the folder you input that lists the barcodes and core id numbers.

 # Using image_resize.py